 We believe based on the amount of Hoytt Dobes living almost twice as long as the average we have been very fortunate but like anyone who has a great companion canine we want more.

-In October 2010 Geneticists at the Veterinary School at Michigan State accepted our offer to bring the Hoytt Dobe into their program but they are focusing on Dobes over eight years of age.
+In October 2010 Geneticists at the Veterinary School at Michigan State accepted our offer to bring the Hoytt Dobe into their program focusing on Dobes over eight years of age.
 This gives us two opportunities to help find the genetic cause of these thought to be inherent diseases while retaining the intellectual and physical qualities as well as the sense of humor our Line is known for.

 Keep in mind the Hoytt Dobe has been protected from outside influences for more than six generations, we offer researchers more than a generic example of the breed, we offer our firsthand knowledge of the health, intellect and physical attributes going back to the true start of the Hoytt Line.